3F/netfx4sdk/Readme.md

 ## Why netfx4sdk

+*netfx4sdk* allows you to use easily a deprecated SDK for modern toolsets and IDEs such as VS2022+ / MSBuild 17+ / and other tools without installing any other outdated versions of Visual Studio.

 Microsoft officially dropped support of the **Developer Pack** (SDK) for .NET Framework 4.0.

-* Now it can only be a **Runtime** version: https://dotnet.microsoft.com/en-us/download/visual-studio-sdks
+Now it can only be a **Runtime** version: https://dotnet.microsoft.com/en-us/download/visual-studio-sdks

 Means you [can't simply **build** anything](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/builds/42027332#L121) along with pure VS2022 (e.g. [VM image, clean VS2022 env](https://ci.appveyor.com/project/3Fs/vssolutionbuildevent/builds/42027332#L121))